qfzhang2000/qfzhang2000.github.io/_pages/cv.md

 Education
 ======
-* Ph.D. in Operations Mnaagement, The Hong Kong University of Science and Technology, 2027 (expected)
+* Ph.D. in Operations Management, The Hong Kong University of Science and Technology, 2027 (expected)
-  * Adviosrs:  Ying-Ju Chen and Yiwen Shen
+  * Supervisor: Ying-Ju Chen and Yiwen Shen
 * MPhil. in Operations Management, The Hong Kong University of Science and Technology, 2024
 * B.S. in Economics, Peking University, 2022